Jmtechh/How-to-map-a-network-drive/README.md

 <h2>Description</h2>
-The goal of this lab is to grant specific domain users exclusive access to a drive by assigning them to a designated security group with the necessary permissions.
+The goal of this lab is to map a network drive by granting specific domain users exclusive access to a drive by assigning them to a designated security group with the necessary permissions.

 <h2>Utilities Used</h2>